ahlkhoo/ZoomParticipantsOnly/README.md

 * Key in your username (and password, if needed).

 ## Optional
 Installing spacedesk on the PC and the spacedesk client on the Ipad/phone allows you to use the ipad/phone as an additional monitor, albeit connected via wifi.
 You can then move the modified Zoom web client browser window to the IPad.
-This is done as Tampermonkey does not have a version that runs on Google Chrome on IOS.
+This is done as Tampermonkey does not have a version that runs on Google Chrome on IOS/Android.

 ### Spacedesk
 * [Installing Spacedesk tutorial](https://www.youtube.com/watch?v=5E-Jk_JD5dY)